Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-40 meter short path propagation from North America to the Middle East and south Asia after about 2350Z is likely to be normal on Friday and Saturday and mostly normal on Sunday.
-Short path propagation between North America and east Asia after about 0930Z is likely to be mostly normal on Friday, normal on Saturday and mostly normal on Sunday.
+40 meter short path propagation from North America to the Middle East and south Asia after about 2350Z is likely to be mildly to moderately degraded during Monday, mostly normal to mildly degraded during Tuesday and mostly normal with a chance of minor degradation during Wednesday.
+Short path propagation between North America and east Asia after about 0930Z is likely to be mildly to moderately degraded during Monday, mildly degraded during Tuesday and mostly normal with a chance of minor degradation during Wednesday.

 There is a very slight chance of enhanced 6 meter propagation crossing low latitudes from about 2000-0200Z during the initial phase of strong to severe geomagnetic storms then degrading several hours after initial enhancement.